Compassionate conservatism: Decline

 The phrase and the idea of compassionate conservativism declined after the Bush administration left office.
 In December 2011, Christian commentator Jim Wallis of Sojourners, citing harsh rhetoric toward the poor and immigrants from candidates for the 2012 Republican presidential nomination, wrote that "the compassionate conservative agenda has virtually disappeared from the Republican Party."
 In January 2012, commentator Amy Sullivan wrote that "Just three years after George W. Bush left the White House, compassionate conservatives are an endangered species.
 In the new Tea Party era, they've all but disappeared from Congress, and their philosophy is reviled within the GOP as big-government conservatism."
 Sullivan noted that Republican presidential candidates "have jostled to take the hardest line in opposing government-funded programs to help the poor."
 The Washington Post columnist Eugene Robinson made similar observations.

-Other Usage
+Other uses

 United Kingdom

 According to a 2006 report by the British think tank Policy Exchange, "compassionate conservative" was "one of the most prominent themes" of the Conservative Party under David Cameron.
 In speeches and the party's statement of aims and values around 2005 and 2006, Cameron and other senior Conservatives emphasized a "modern, compassionate conservatism" theme.
+Other figures associated with compassionate conservatism in Britain include Tim Montgomerie and Iain Duncan Smith.
 At the 2011 Conservative Party Conference, the party released a pamphlet titled Modern Compassionate Conservatism, which senior leaders such as Cameron and foreign secretary William Hague claimed had pushed for "compassionate" and "cuddly" policies.
 In 2015, Michael Gove claimed David Cameron was "a modern, compassionate Conservative."
-The "compassionate conservative" idea was supposed to be a way for the Conservatives to distance themselves from their "Nasty Party" image.
+The term "compassionate conservative" was used as a way for the Conservatives to distance themselves from their "Nasty Party" image.
+This is exemplified by some think tanks, such as Bright Blue and the Centre for Social Justice.